-This course covers fundamental and advanced topics in design and implementation of software for asynchronous distributed systems, especially principles and algorithms underlying fault-tolerant distributed systems.
+This course covers fundamental and advanced topics in design and implementation of software for distributed systems, especially principles and algorithms underlying fault-tolerant distributed systems.

 Prerequisites.
 Undergraduate or graduate course on computer networks, or permission of the instructor.
 Knowledge of Python, or willingness to learn Python on your own (see Course Work).
 Basic knowledge of databases, as background for the discussion of distributed databases.